Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Hexagonal Basalt Columns

-Giant’s Causeway near coast of Northern Ireland is the natural formation and is made up of 40 thousand basalt stones.
+Giant’s Causeway near the coast of Northern Ireland is a natural formation and is made up of 40 thousand basalt stones.
 The columns are primarily hexagonal; they describe the pre-stage movement from the cliff foot to the sea.
 This has been a major aspect of myths and fountains which has added more mystery to the area.

 The Wave, Arizona, USA